MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 *Parameters:*
 - page: Page: This is the Playwright Page object that represents the current web page you're interacting with.
 It provides methods to interact with and query elements on the page.

 - elementIdentifier: ElementLocator: This represents the locator used to find the target element on the page.
-In your case, ElementLocator is a custom type that encapsulates how to locate an element, such as a CSS selector, XPath, or Playwright Locator.
+In our case, ElementLocator is a custom type that encapsulates how to locate an element, such as a CSS selector, XPath, or Playwright Locator.

 *Function Breakdown:*
 await page.$eval<string, HTMLSelectElement>(elementIdentifier, el => {...}):